Mohamed Abdelaziz (Sahrawi politician): Biography

 Abdelaziz was also the first president of the SADR from August 1982, after a change made in the constitution by the fifth general congress of the Polisario, deciding the post were to be held by the secretary-general of the Polisario.

 He lived in exile in the Sahrawi refugee camps in the Tindouf Province of western Algeria.
 According to some former members of Polisario now aligned with Morocco, Abdelaziz was "chosen" by Algeria at the top of the organization although he did not belong to the very closed circle of the organization's founders and "he always considered himself to be their man."
 Under Abdelaziz, Polisario continued its guerrilla war against Morocco and Mauritania, until the latter's withdrawal in 1979 and the construction of the Moroccan Wall in 1980s.
 With the wall limiting attacks, Abdelaziz turned to diplomatic measures to secure SADR's future.

 The Organization of African Unity (OAU) seated Western Sahara for the first time in 1982, despite Morocco's vehement objections.
 This led to Morocco's withdrawal from the OAU two years later.
 In 1985, Abdelaziz was elected as Vice-President of the OAU at its 21st summit, effectively signalling that the Sahrawi Republic would be a permanent OAU member despite the controversy.
 When the African Union (AU) replaced the OAU in 2001, Abdelaziz was elected as AU vice-president at its first summit.

 In December 2005, as leader of the Polisario Front, he received the Spanish Human Rights Association's "Human Rights International Prize".

-Abdelaziz died of lung cancer on 31 May 2016.
+Abdelaziz died of lung cancer on 31 May 2016, aged 68, and was buried in the Free Zone town of Bir Lehlou.